Post-Disaster Financial Checklist

 - Be able to provide an inventory of all your belongings.

-- Take pictures and email them to yourself, your insurance agent and back them up to the cloud if possible so you have them when you need them.
+- Take pictures and email them to yourself, your insurance agent and back them up to the cloud.

-- Notify your utility and cable companies if your residence is uninhabitable so the bills will be halted.
+Notify your utility and cable companies if your residence is uninhabitable to suspend billing.